IftekharPriyo/social-buddy/README.md

 Features
 ------
-- Render newsfeed UI from fakedata
+- Renders newsfeed UI from fakedata
-- Render corresponding comments from certain fake data when someone enters the post
+- Renders corresponding comments from certain fake data when someone enters the post

 Run Locally
 ------